 Some breast pumps that are not labeled "single user" devices:

-Breast pumps purchased at department stores (Wal-Mart, Target, Babies R Us, Baby Depot, etc.) baby stores and maternity stores are often "single user" breast pumps.
-Pumps that are designated by the FDA to be safe for multiple users are generally hospital grade breast pumps and often used specifically as rental pumps.
+Breast pumps purchased at department stores such as Wal-Mart, Target, and some baby stores such as Buy Buy Baby, Baby Depot, etc. are often "single user" breast pumps.
+Pumps that are designated by the FDA to be safe for multiple users are generally hospital grade breast pumps purchased from a local or online DME.
+Lactation Connection is a private pay DME.

 If you have a breast pump you are considering selling, please consult the product information first, to be sure the pump is not labeled "single user."
 And, if you are considering buying a used breast pump, please determine whether or not the pump is a "single user" pump before purchasing it.
 You could ask the seller to check the product information to be sure.